krishnaku/pypcalc/pcalc/docs/presence_calculus_complete_v3.md

 # Presence Calculus: Topology, Sheaf Semantics, and Matrix Representations

-This document presents a mathematically coherent view of the Presence Calculus, tracing its topological underpinnings and their expression through sheaf theory.
+This document presents a mathematically coherent view of the presence calculus, tracing its topological underpinnings and their expression through sheaf theory.
 It addresses practical representations such as the presence matrix while ensuring that all definitions are compatible with formal mathematical constraints.